wazir12/30days/F - Abstract Classes/README.md

 # Day 13: Abstract Classes

-Objective
-Today, we're taking what we learned yesterday about Inheritance and extending it to Abstract Classes.
-Because this is a very specific Object-Oriented concept, submissions are limited to the few languages that use this construct.
-Check out the Tutorial tab for learning materials and an instructional video!

 Task
 Given a Book class and a Solution class, write a MyBook class that does the following: